-Huntsman pioneered true Behaviour Anomaly Detection.
-It’s a breakthrough that allows organisations to detect the widest range of misuse, breaches and anomalous behaviour across their network, systems, user and application environments.
+Behaviour Anomaly Detection, also known as User Entity Behaviour Analytics (UEBA), gives your organisation the ability to detect ‘never seen before’ activity; the widest range of misuse, breaches and anomalous behaviour across your network, systems, users and application environments.

 This means your security team can investigate and take action on outliers, advanced persistent threats, insider attacks, and command and control activity that indicate a breach has occurred – while there is still time to make a difference.

-In addition, Huntsman enables easy access to a wider range of security, activity, compliance and management information – taking collected raw data, alerts and context and translating them into enriched business information for real-time dashboards, ad hoc business intelligence and scheduled reporting.
+Our technology consolidates a wide range of security, activity, compliance and management information – taking collected raw data, alerts and context and translating them into enriched business information for real-time dashboards, ad hoc business intelligence and scheduled reporting.